 - Regular vacuuming

 Furnace FiltersWhat Filter to Buy: Furnace filters with a higher MERV rating are usually better at withstanding pet dander and other air pollutants.
 Typically, MERV 11 and higher are ideal filters to use if you have pets in your home.
-The great thing about PureFilters is that we have a huge selection of different filters so you’re bound to find one that suits your needs.
+The great thing about PureFilters is that we have a huge selection of different filter brands so you’re bound to find one that suits your needs.
 When to Change Filters: Having a pet doesn’t only impact what type of furnace filter you should invest in, but also how often you should be replacing it.
 Although some filters are more resistant to pet allergens and are better at trapping them, if you have pets, you will likely need to change your filter more often.
 After all, it is likely working harder to collect all the pet dander.

 Your Health: Pet dander is an allergen that a huge portion of the population reacts to.
 We all love our pets, but that doesn’t mean we want to breathe in all the stuff that they shed and leave on the surfaces of your home.
 Breathing in these allergens can make it hard to breathe and trigger asthma.
 According to the Asthma and Allergy Foundation of America, 30% of those suffering from asthma also are allergic to dogs or cats.
 Your Animal’s Health: Let’s be honest, there are things besides pet dander that can impact air quality.
 From dust to mold, there are a variety of things that can pollute your indoor air.
 If living in contaminated air is bad for you, it’s definitely bad for your pet as well.